Did you know that 100% of impact sockets are 6-point?

 For this factor, you have to take into account what fasteners you’re working with.

-99% of the nuts and bolts you’ll encounter is probably 6-point.
+99% of the nuts and bolts you’ll encounter are probably 6-point.
 In that case, 6-point sockets have a higher torque transfer because of 2 reasons

 - Thicker wall structure.